 *Steel Cutting Note*

-*Steel is sold by the foot, bars come in 4 foot lengths (CPM steels are 3 foot) Please provide cutting instructions in the shopping cart left of the total price in the box "Special instructions for seller".
+*Steel is sold by the foot*, (EX: A quantity of 3 is for a single 3 foot bar.) we receive the bars in 4 foot lengths (CPM steels are 3 foot) Please provide cutting instructions in the shopping cart left of the total price in the box "Special instructions for seller".
 Anything over 3 feet will cost extra for shipping and will be cut.
 If you do not provide specific cutting instructions and order more then 4 feet, bars will be cut in half.
-CPM steels will come in uncut 3 foot lengths if full bars are ordered (3,6,9 feet etc.) Example: An order of 8 feet of 1095 will result in four 2 foot bars.
+CPM steels will come in uncut 3 foot lengths if full bars are ordered (3,6,9 feet etc.) Example: An order quantity of 8 in 1095 .125"x 2" will result in four 2 foot bars.
 7 foot order will have two 2 footers and a 3 footer.
 Please comment/ contact to change.*

 Info about 1075 from manufacturer.